devyaakov/pixabay-app/README.md

 # Getting Started with Create React App

 This is a project to start with React using Create React App.
-It is an image search engine that consumes the [https://pixabay.com](PIXABAY-API)
+It is an image search engine that consumes the [PIXABAY API](https://pixabay.com)

 ## Available Scripts